jpopham/jekyll-now/_posts/2015-01-03-tuning-the-blog.md

     </div>

 The class of "read-more" is just a temporary fix until I have time to trawl through styles.css to find a more appropriate one.

+Also note that there shouldn't be a space between the pairs of { and }, but I haven't yet figured out how to include them without them being interpreted.